omer-gulsoy/Web-Travel/readme.md

     Veritabanı: - MS SQL

-    This project is a web application that aims to make travel planning easier for travelers and enable them to discover new places.
+> This project is a web application that aims to make travel planning easier for travelers and enable them to discover new places.
 It will be developed and improved to provide travel enthusiasts with unforgettable experiences.

+> The texts in the program are in Turkish.

 //tr
 # SeyahatSitesi
-Seyahat Sitesi projem, hayata geçmesi halinde; kullanıcıların dünya genelindeki farklı destinasyonları keşfedebileceği, seyahat planlamalarını özelleştirebileceği ve seyahat deneyimlerini paylaşabileceği bir platformdur.
-Bu projenin amacı, gezginlerin unutulmaz anılar biriktirmelerine yardımcı olmak ve seyahat tutkunlarının deneyimlerini paylaşabilmesini sağlamaktır.
+***Seyahat Sitesi projem, hayata geçmesi halinde; kullanıcıların dünya genelindeki farklı destinasyonları keşfedebileceği, seyahat planlamalarını özelleştirebileceği ve seyahat deneyimlerini paylaşabileceği bir platformdur.
+Bu projenin amacı, gezginlerin unutulmaz anılar biriktirmelerine yardımcı olmak ve seyahat tutkunlarının deneyimlerini paylaşabilmesini sağlamaktır.***

 ### Genel Fonksiyonlar: